devtron-labs/devtron-documentation/docs/user-guide/global-configurations/deployment-charts.md

 ### 2. Create an Image Descriptor Template File

+The Image Descriptor Template file is a GO template that produces a valid JSON file upon processing.
+It allows Devtron to dynamically inject values from the CD pipeline into your Helm chart during deployment.
+Therefore, details like image repository, tag, and environment are automatically populated at the placeholders specified in `.image_descriptor_template.json`.

-* In the root directory of your chart, create a file named `.image_descriptor_template.json`.
-You may use the following command:
+* In the root directory of your chart, create a file named `.image_descriptor_template.json` using the following command:

     ```bash
     touch .image_descriptor_template.json